f-bn/containers-images/falco/README.md

 This image comes with the [default Falco configuration](https://github.com/falcosecurity/falco/blob/master/falco.yaml) and default empty rule set.

-You can bring your own configuration to the container using flags or by mounting custom configuration files and rules into the container:
+You can bring your own configuration to the container by mounting custom configuration files and/or rules into the container:

 ```shell
 # Configuration flags